Last updated on: 4/17/2017 | Author: ProCon.org

 We cannot make our government accountable for the victims of state violence if there is no transparency into its actions.
 We also cannot generate the moral outrage necessary to usher in change if we don’t consider the humanity of our victims.”

-Pauline Muchina, PhD, Public Education and Advocacy Coordinator for the Africa Region and Mike Merryman-Lotze, Palestine-Israel Program Director, both of the American Friends Service Committee, in a May 16, 2019 article, “The U.S. Has Killed Thousands of People with Lethal Drones – It’s Time to Put a Stop to It,” available at afsc.org, stated:
+Pauline Muchina, Public Education and Advocacy Coordinator for the Africa Region, and Mike Merryman-Lotze, Palestine-Israel Program Director, both of the American Friends Service Committee, stated:

 “For years, the American Friends Service Committee has joined other organizations in calling for a ban on drone warfare.
 The United States’ use of lethal drones has killed thousands of people – including hundreds of children – and displaced countless others.
 Instead of making the U.S. safer, drones have undermined efforts to end conflict and build stability and viable economies in countries around the world.